nvaccess/nvda/projectDocs/dev/developerGuide/developerGuide.md

 ### Character Descriptions {#toc7}

-Sometimes, it can be very difficult or even impossible to distinguish one character from another.
+Sometimes it can be very difficult or even impossible to distinguish one character from another.
 For example, two characters might be pronounced the same way, even though they are actually different characters.
 To help users when this occurs, character descriptions can be provided which describe the character in a unique way.